Los Angeles Sexual Harassment Lawyers

 There are three types of sexual harassment under which an employee may recover damages:

-- Quid pro quo harassment: occurs when any employee offers any job benefit or threatens any job detriment in exchange for sexual favors.
-Any time an employee promises—either expressly or impliedly—that career advancement may be linked to dating or sex, the law has been violated.
+- Quid pro quo harassment: When any employee offers any job benefit or threatens any job detriment in exchange for sexual favors.
+Any time an employee promises—either expressly or implicitly—that career advancement may be linked to sexual actions, they are acting in violation of the law.

-- Hostile or abusive work environment: When a workplace is permeated with discriminatory intimidation, ridicule, and insult that is sufficiently severe or pervasive to alter the conditions of employment, employees may sue for sexual harassment.
-The harasser need not be of a different gender than the victim, and the victim need not prove that the harasser was motivated by sexual attraction.
+- Hostile work environment: When a workplace is permeated with discriminatory intimidation and harassing conduct sufficiently severe or pervasive to alter the conditions of employment.
+The victim need not prove that the harasser was motivated by sexual attraction.

-- Paramour Favoritism: If you are not personally propositioned for sex, but your work environment is made hostile and offensive by severe or pervasive sexual favoritism towards other women who engage in sexual affairs with executives, and receive raises and promotions because of it, you will have a claim for sexual harassment under a paramour favoritism theory.
+- Paramour Favoritism: When you are not personally propositioned, but your workplace is made hostile by sexual favoritism.
+This typically involvesother employees engaging in affairs with executives.
+If these employees receive raises and promotions because of it, you will have a claim for sexual harassment under paramour favoritism.